What are the most popular hobbies for retirement?

 But, retirement brings the opportunity to try some new recipes and test your culinary skills.
 As a result, perhaps it’s no wonder that almost 40% of those we surveyed said that cooking is one of the best retirement hobbies.

 Unsure where to start?
-Try some of our recipes.
+Try our chef and homeowner-sourced recipes.
 They’re perfect no matter whether you’re cooking for two or hosting a dinner party.

 Arts and Crafts – 26%